Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Miniature on display at the Craftsmanship Museum (Photo: Ritu Manoj Jethani / Shutterstock)

-Calling all history buffs.
-Learn about the historical makers behind the fine craftsmanship era at a museum great for the entire family.
+Calling all history buffs – you need to plan a trip to the Craftsmanship Museum!
+Learn about the historical makers behind the fine craftsmanship era at this museum that’s great for the entire family.

-You could easily spend a few hours browsing several exhibits here, and the displays include metalworking, woodworking, aircraft, automobiles, preserved machine tools, and vintage steam and diesel engines housed in glass cases with informative plaques.
+You could easily spend a few hours browsing exhibits here.
+The displays include metalworking, woodworking, aircraft, automobiles, preserved machine tools, and vintage steam and diesel engines housed in glass cases with informative plaques.

 PHES Gallery

-Appreciate the fine art and craft of creativity brewing in Carlsbad.
+Appreciate the fine art and craft of creativity in Carlsbad.

 View from the outside of PHS Gallery